thunderbird/webext-docs/composeAction.rst

       :name: [``default_icon``]
       :type: (:ref:`composeAction.IconPathDictionary`)

-      The icon for the composeAction.
+      The paths to one or more icons for the composeAction button.

    .. api-member::